Luvideria/MusescoreDownloader/README.md

 You should have some downloading going on, let it finish, it should be quick.
 Now everything is ready!
-Go to musescore and get the link as follows
+Go to musescore.com and get the link as follows

 ![musescore_link](imgtuto/tuto.PNG)